shlok/archive-streaming/README.md

 The stream is a header followed by zero or more data chunks, and so on for each header in the archive.

-This library also has the following auxiliary functions to extract information from headers ([many more](https://github.com/libarchive/libarchive/blob/v3.4.0/libarchive/archive_entry.h#L238) could be added):
+This library also provides the following auxiliary functions to extract information from headers ([many more](https://github.com/libarchive/libarchive/blob/v3.4.0/libarchive/archive_entry.h#L238) could be added):

 ```haskell
 headerFileType     :: Header -> Maybe FileType